 Choose a Toothpaste with Care

-Toothpastes such as Colgate Sensitive® are available for people who suffer from sensitive teeth, but it may not be fit for a child with a more ambiguous condition.
+Kinds of toothpaste are available for people who suffer from sensitive teeth, but it may not be fit for a child with a more ambiguous condition.
 It’s important to consult a dentist before allowing your child to use a desensitizing product, especially if he is under the age of 12.
-If it turns out that the smell or taste of the current toothpaste your child uses is causing him discomfort, switch to a mildly flavored (or unflavored) variety which might be your best option.
-Instead, use a clean washcloth or piece of gauze to gently wipe your child’s teeth and gums until you can visit your dental professional for an appointment.
+If it turns out that the smell or taste of the current toothpaste your child uses is causing them discomfort, switch to a mildly flavored (or unflavored) variety which might be your best option.

 Fluoride to Strengthen Teeth